quangbachit/jekyll-apple/README.md

 - Create a new instance of `main.scss` at site source
   - Create a new file `main.scss` at `<your-site>/assets/`
   - Add the frontmatter dashes, and
-  - Add `@import "whiteglass";`, to `<your-site>/assets/main.scss`
+  - Add `@import "apple";`, to `<your-site>/assets/main.scss`
   - Add your custom CSS
 - Download the file from this repo
   - Create a new file `main.scss` at `<your-site>/assets/`
   - Copy the contents at [`assets/main.scss`](assets/main.scss) onto the `main.scss` you just created, and edit away
-- Copy directly from jekyll-whiteglass gem
+- Copy directly from jekyll-apple gem
-  - Go to your local jekyll-whiteglass gem installation directory (run `bundle show jekyll-whiteglass` to get the path to it)
+  - Go to your local jekyll-apple gem installation directory (run `bundle show jekyll-apple` to get the path to it)
   - Copy the `assets/` folder from there into the root of `<your-site>`
   - Change whatever values you want, inside `<your-site>/assets/main.scss`